Department of Psychology

 A minor in Psychology offers students electing majors in other disciplines the opportunity to complement their studies with a coherent set of psychology courses.
 Different courses are compatible with interests and career goals of students in major areas such as business, child development and family science, and computer science.
 Students planning a Psychology minor should consult with a faculty adviser from the Department of Psychology.

 Students selecting a minor in Psychology must complete 18 credits in psychology (excluding PSYC 494 or 496).
 These 18 semester credits may not be taken pass/fail and must include at least one 3-credit 300- or 400-level course.
 A minimum of eight credits must be taken at NDSU.

-A 17 credit minor in Neuroscience is also available.
+A 17 credit minor in Neuroscience also is available.
 Courses used for the major cannot be counted in the minor.
 See the Department of Psychology for details.